-The BIRMINGHAM HIP° Resurfacing (BHR°) Sleeve Cutter Stop was developed to reduce the risk of 'shoot through' and therefore femoral neck notching while preparing the femoral head.
+Smith & Nephew have developed the BIRMINGHAM HIP° Resurfacing (BHR°) Sleeve Cutter Stop to reduce the risk of 'shoot through' and therefore femoral neck notching while preparing the femoral head.

 This is achieved by providing a physical method of controlling the distance the sleeve cutter can travel when preparing the femoral head.
-The sleeve cutter stop stylus allows the surgeon to visualise the sleeve cutting diameter and depth on the patient's femoral neck before performing the sleeve cut.
+The sleeve cutter stop stylus allows the surgeon to visualize the sleeve cutting diameter and depth on the patient's femoral neck before performing the sleeve cut.